-Christiansburg authorities investigate homicide on Red Hawk Run
+Man arrested for murder of wife in Christiansburg

-CHRISTIANSBURG, Va.
-(WDBJ7) -- A man is in custody after his wife was found with fatal gunshot wounds Tuesday night.
+A man is in custody after his wife was found shot to death Tuesday night.

 Christiansburg authorities responded to a 911 call on the 1400 block of Red Hawk Run at 8:47 p.m.

-That's where they found Michelle L. Thompkins, 51, suffering from multiple gunshot wounds.
+That's where they found Michelle L. Tompkins, 51, with multiple gunshot wounds.

-Thompkins was taken to the New River Valley Medical Center, where she died shortly after arriving.
+Tompkins was taken to the New River Valley Medical Center, where she died shortly after arriving.

-The victim's husband, Gerard P. Thompkins was arrested at the scene and is being charged with second degree murder.
+The victim’s husband, Gerard P. Tompkins, was arrested at the scene and is being charged with second degree murder.
 He is being held without bond.

-This is an on-going investigation.
-WDBJ7 will provide updates as details are released.

 Copyright 2020 WDBJ7.
 All rights reserved.